You'll be hard pressed to find a more impressive cookie than these beautiful red velvet crinkle cookies!

 - Caster sugar / superfine sugar: finer grains of sugar helps give the cookie a soft and fudgy texture.

-- Can I use granulated sugar instead?
-You can use regular white or granulated sugar but be aware that it may make the cookies a little bit ‘cakier’ and crisp.
+- Can I use white sugar instead?
+You can use white sugar but be aware that it may make the cookies a little bit cakier and crisp.

 - Brown sugar